mitsuhiko/lucumr/2015/4/13/bitcoin-and-cryptocurrencies.rst

 ======================================

 Writing critical essays about Bitcoin is probably not a very good idea, judging by past feedback on tweets.
-However I the topic is burning on my heart and I really want to share my thoughts about it once and for all because I get more and more the feeling I live in crazy land.
-I think Bitcoin brings out the worst in people and I want to debate about why that might be.
+However the topic is burning on my heart and I really want to share my thoughts about it once and for all since I'm getting more and more the feeling I live in crazy land.
+Bitcoin brings out the worst in people.

 I really do not believe that Bitcoin (or any other cryptocurrency for that matter) is a viable consumer product.
 Not now and not in 50 years.
-More than that I feel like we're all wasting a lot of time and money trying to figure out what to do with Bitcoin.
+More than that it feels like we're all wasting a lot of time and money trying to figure out what to do with Bitcoin.

-This is really not a very technical post because I don't think there is much that should be said about Bitcoin.
+This is really not a very technical post because there is not much that should be said about Bitcoin on a technical level.
 While it might be a revolution in thinking, it's slow and wasteful and completely incapable of handling transactions on the volume of our banking system by itself.

 If Bitcoin wins as technology then because the actual use of the technology works for large money transmitters (banks, credit card